DCCA online

 Privacy Policy

-This privacy policy describes how the Danish Competition and Consumer Authority collects and processes personal data in order to carry out its tasks.
+This privacy policy describes how the Danish Competition and Consumer Authority collects and processes personal data in order to carry out our tasks.

 The Danish Competition and Consumer Authority processes the personal data that you provide to us or that we receive about you from other authorities, companies, citizens or others.